sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-floorplan/fiori-ios-scpms-floorplan.md

 As the last step, we have to implement the table views data source methods similar to the `SupplierTableViewController`.

-Add the following methods directly below the `loadProductImageFrom(_:completionHandler:)` method:
+Add the following methods directly below the `loadProductImageFrom(_:completionHandler:)` method and make sure to modify the value of `baseURL`

 ```Swift
 // MARK: - Table view data source